00surya/EasyImageUpload/README.md

 </script>

 ```
-The Image Upload Module automatically handles image uploading and deletion.
+The EasyImageUpload automatically handles image uploading and deletion.
 When the user clicks the "Add Image" button, the image upload modal will appear, and the user can select an image to upload.
 Uploaded images will be displayed as thumbnails.
 Users can also click on an uploaded image to view and manage the image details.

 2. The status of image uploading and deletion is displayed using a toast message at the bottom-right corner of the screen.
 3. You can access the selected image URL by attaching the `data-sel-img-url` attribute to the button that opens the image upload modal.
 The selected image URL will be set to this attribute when the user selects an uploaded image.
 For example: